Hindawi affair: Background

 When Murphy met Hindawi in 1984, she was working as a chambermaid at the Hilton Hotel, Park Lane in London.

-When she became pregnant with his child, Hindawi convinced her that they should go to Israel to get married.
+When Murphy became pregnant with his child, Hindawi convinced her that they should go to Israel to get married.
 He also insisted that she should go on ahead since, as an Arab, it would take longer for him to obtain a visa.
 Unknown to Murphy, he intended her to take an explosive-laden bag on board an El Al flight from Heathrow Airport to Tel Aviv on 17 April 1986.
 He escorted her to the airport and instructed her not to mention his name, since Israeli security would interrogate her about their relationship.

 Immediately after leaving Murphy at the airport at 8 am, Hindawi returned to London and then boarded the Syrian Arab Airlines bus to return to the airport to catch a 2 pm flight to Damascus.
 Before the bus set off, however, he heard the news that a bomb had been discovered in Heathrow.
 He left the bus, went to the Syrian embassy and there asked for assistance.

 The ambassador passed him to the embassy security men, who took him to their lodgings, where they tried to change his appearance by cutting and dyeing his hair.
 For an unknown reason, early the next morning, 18 April, Hindawi fled from the Syrians and gave himself up to the British police.